 University of Oregon Coding Bootcamp Schedule

 The University of Oregon’s coding bootcamp lasts twenty-four weeks or six months.
 It’s a part-time program with a rigorous schedule, which also includes twenty hours of extra work (for projects and collaboration) that takes place after class.
-Classes run during weekday evenings from 6:30 to 9:30, plus Saturday classes from 10:00 AM to 2:00 PM.
+Classes run on two weekday evenings from 6:30 PM to 9:30 PM, plus Saturday classes from 10:00 AM to 2:00 PM.
 Class sizes are small, with only around twenty-five students in each class group.
 If you enroll in this coding bootcamp, you’ll need to commit to at least 10 hours per week to graduate.

 You can’t miss classes in coding bootcamp, because you’ll fall behind extremely fast.
 As a result, it’s best to make sure you attend as many as possible, and the University of Oregon’s coding bootcamp is no exception.
 This program has rolling admissions, and you can learn more about the next start date from the University of Oregon’s coding bootcamp web page.